Verizon finally adds 5G uploads, but promises a mild 30% bump over 4G

 From a big picture perspective, Verizon’s 5G launches have been important both as world’s firsts and as hints at what’s to come from one of the decade’s most transformative technologies.
 Verizon launched a four-city 5G Home broadband network in late 2018 with up to 1Gbps peak download speeds, followed by the 2019 launch of a mobile 5G network that it has branded “5G Ultra Wideband,” most recently delivering peak downloads in the 1.5Gbps range.
 These speeds are roughly 10 to 30 times faster than what cable modems and smartphones commonly deliver, through Verizon users need to be in very specific neighborhoods to access its 5G network.

 For existing Verizon 5G users, switching from 4G to 5G uploads should be a welcome improvement, but not a huge one.
-The carrier says that upload speeds will “initially” be “about 30 percent faster than 4G LTE,” which is nowhere near as fast as the speed improvements delivered by 5G downloads, but enough to improve high-definition video sharing, cloud backups, and massive multiplayer gameplay.
+The carrier says that upload speeds will “initially” be “about 30 percent faster than 4G LTE.”
+That’s nowhere near as fast as the speed improvements delivered by 5G downloads, but it’s enough to improve high-definition video sharing, cloud backups, and massive multiplayer gameplay.
 Until now, both Verizon and other carriers have refrained from using 5G for uploads, impacting performance and battery life in the process.

 A bigger surprise: Verizon says its 5G upload and download coverage areas won’t necessarily be the same.
-While Verizon says users will be able to experience faster uploads in all of the company’s mobile 5G “Ultra Wideband” cities, as well as stadiums and arenas with that service, and in the 5G Home market of Chicago, it has a small print disclaimer that its “5G upload coverage area differs from 5G download coverage area.”
+While Verizon says users will be able to experience faster uploads in all of the company’s mobile 5G “Ultra Wideband” cities, as well as stadiums and arenas with that service and in the 5G Home market of Chicago, it has a small print disclaimer that its “5G upload coverage area differs from 5G download coverage area.”
 And it’s apparently not offering faster 5G uploads in other 5G Home markets.

 Verizon continues to be limited by the modest scale of its 5G deployments in various cities.
 Reports have suggested the carrier offers as little as 3% actual 5G coverage in cities where it claims to be delivering 5G service, leaving users reliant largely on older, slower 4G technology most of the time.
 So while Verizon is expanding 5G to San Diego on May 28, that still doesn’t mean all or even most of San Diego.
 Instead, it will concentrate its service in four places: near the Westfield mall and SDCCU Stadium in Mission Valley, Linda Vista along Linda Vista Road, Kensington near El Cajon Boulevard, and Banker’s Hill on 1st Avenue.